API Gateway

 --stage-name test

 Your API is now ready to be invoked.
-You can use cURL or any HTTP REST client to invoke the API endpoint:
+You can use curl or any HTTP REST client to invoke the API endpoint:

 $ curl -X GET http://localhost:4566/restapis/<REST_API_ID>/test/_user_request_/test